How Birthing Practices affect Breastfeeding (Part 2)

 We know that having the baby skin to skin immediately after the birth and having the baby suckle at the breast at birth releases oxytocin naturally from the mother’s pituitary and decreases the risk of postpartum hemorrhage naturally.

 Are there concerns about using oxytocin?

-This study Jonas W, et al. Effects of Intrapartum Oxytocin Administration and Epidural Analgesia on the Concentration of Plasma Oxytocin and Prolactin, in Response to Suckling During the Second Day Postpartum Breastfeeding Medicine 2009;4:70-82 suggests that oxytocin infusion does indeed cause problems.
-The authors state: “Oxytocin infusion decreased endogenous oxytocin levels dose-dependently”, and “Epidural analgesia in combination with oxytocin infusion influenced endogenous oxytocin levels negatively”
+This study by Jonas W, et al. Effects of Intrapartum Oxytocin Administration and Epidural Analgesia on the Concentration of Plasma Oxytocin and Prolactin, in Response to Suckling During the Second Day Postpartum Breastfeeding Medicine 2009;4:70-82, suggests that oxytocin infusion does indeed cause problems.
+The authors state: “Oxytocin infusion decreased endogenous oxytocin levels dose-dependently”, and “Epidural analgesia in combination with oxytocin infusion influenced endogenous oxytocin levels negatively”.

 This means that it is quite possible that the mother will have difficulty having milk ejection reflexes (letdown reflexes) in the early days after birth and this may result with the baby not getting enough milk, and given the usual hospital approach to breastfeeding, with formula supplementation that would not ordinarily have been necessary.

 This study Gu V, Feeley N, Gold I, et al. Intrapartum Synthetic Oxytocin and Its Effects on Maternal Well-Being at 2 Months Postpartum.
 Birth 2016;43:28-35 concludes that “Women who were exclusively breastfeeding at 2 months postpartum had received significantly less synOT (synthetic oxytocin) compared with their nonexclusively breastfeeding counterparts.
 Higher synOT dose was associated with greater depressive, anxious, and somatization symptoms.
 SynOT dose was not associated with perinatal posttraumatic stress.”